MuhammadBinSaleem/Assignment-9React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### Before Running use command 'npm i react'
+This project is just code but to install node_modules you got to run this command.

 ### `npm start`